ConstructionPlacements

 Typical work environment

-Most VDC engineers work both in offices as well as in the field.
+Most VDC engineers work both in offices and in the field.
 You will be at a computer, on the phone, or emailing clients, which involves repetitive wrist motions in the office.

 When lending onsite support to architects and clients, you will likely be in and around large industrial equipment and will need to be able to use the proper protective gear for safety.
 This job includes lifting, standing, bending, and reaching.
 Typically, VDC Engineers work from 9 a.m. to 5 p.m., but they may work overtime.

-As a VDC Engineer, you will need to know BIM backward and forwards.
+As a VDC Engineer, you must know BIM backward and forwards.
 The VDC engineer in an organization will be responsible for helping clients advance their BIM practices and assuring that they get the most out of their association with the organization you are working for.

-You will need to be comfortable talking about 4D and 5D BIM and the best ways to implement those models.
+You must be comfortable talking about 4D and 5D BIM and the best ways to implement those models.
 Furthermore, you will be tasked with helping the clients and your internal development team improve their understanding of BIM and virtual construction planning.

 • Preconstruction Manager

-Kindly check the below-mentioned sample VDC interview questions to prepare for the following interview…
+Kindly check the sample VDC interview questions below to prepare for the following interview.

 • Can you tell me when you noticed a minor problem that others had missed?